Our Twinning Story

 In 2002 the Verein für Städte-Partnerschaft der Stadt Husum (Organisation for Town Twinning in Husum) was set up; this mirrors the Kidderminster Association, and there are now strong links between the two groups.

-Recent developments in other fields of activity have included links between the churches of the two towns – bringing together Evangelical Lutheran, Roman Catholic, Anglican, Methodist and other churches; scouts; quilters; gardeners; and the high-profile partnership of Kidderminster’s Carnival Queen with Husum’s Crocus Queen, culminating in annual visits to each other’s "coronations".
+Recent developments in other fields of activity have included links between the churches of the two towns – bringing together Evangelical Lutheran, Roman Catholic, Anglican, Methodist and other churches; scouts; quilters; gardeners, Boys' Brigade; and the high-profile partnership of Kidderminster’s Carnival Queen with Husum’s Crocus Queen, culminating in annual visits to each other’s "coronations".